 5.3 Speech quality loss in sending direction

-For the evaluation of speech quality loss under a given test condition, a single speech sentence pair from ITU-T Recommendation P.501 (Annex D) [10] should be used.
+For the evaluation of speech quality loss under a given test condition, a fullband speech sentence pair from ITU-T Recommendation P.501 Annex D [10] should be used.
+P.863 scores are dependent on the speech material used for testing.
+For consistency in comparing scores across different laboratories, use of a unique sentence pair is recommended.
+The American English samples from Annex D are an appropriate choice for this purpose.
+For the P.863 reference input, the fullband test signal shall be low-pass filtered at 14 kHz as described in P.863 sub-clause 8.1.1.

-[Editor's note: specify which sentence]
+NOTE: See also ITU-T Recommendation P.501 Annex D.1 for a rationale on sample selection.

 Two recordings are used to produce the speech quality loss metric:

 1) A recording obtained in jitter and error free conditions (reference condition);